stankur/shapeshifter/README.md

 when the bricks is rendered as active section in a sidebar, not expected because it doesn't wrap. i think this is because I am using screen as breakpoint.
 Maybe should instead use min-width or something attached to the component instead of the screen size.

 documents are mysteriously disappearing from the database, like text cinema's doc, aak.

+when the editor initially loads, the summary select dropdown has empty value, not populated properly.